dpc-sdp/ripple/docs/content/design-system/5.components/page-action.md

 ## Usage

-Use this component to let users print or download pages and content.
+Use the Page action component to let users print or download pages and content.

 Page action presents as a collection of links giving users a choice of actions at a page level.
 This includes printing or downloading a document.